 Truth #3.
 Anxiety is Energy

 We are in control of it.
 It is not in control of us.
 We are bigger and stronger than our thoughts and feelings and we are in control of them (see truth #2).
 Anxiety is our body’s flight or fight response to thinking or feeling we are in danger, but like any emotions or feelings, it is merely energy passing through our body.
 Nothing lasts forever and so just like the ocean, our emotions rise and fall like waves.
-If we can be accepting of all the emotions our body experiences and learn to sit with them (breathing and mindfulness help with this) knowing that they will pass, will make a huge difference to how we see anxiety.
+If we can be accepting of all the emotions our body experiences and learn to sit with them, knowing that they will pass, will make a huge difference to how we see anxiety.